Laragear/MetaModel/README.md

 ## Customizable Migration

-To allow customizable migrations, create a standard migration file, but, instead of returning a class that extends the default `Migration` class, return a `migration()` call to your model class.
+To allow customizable migrations, create a standard migration file, but, instead of returning a class that extends the default `Migration` class, return a `migration()` call from your model class.

-Let's explain this is awesome.
+Let's explain why this is awesome.

 For example, let's say we want to create a migration for a Car model.
 We will create a class that extends the `CustomizableMigration` class.
 From there, the table schema will be handled in the `create()` method.